PAMELA through a Magnetic Lens: Conclusions

 \section{Conclusions}

 We have proposed that the PAMELA positron excess is not down to annihilating dark matter or new astrophysical sources, but instead results from the configuration of the heliospheric magnetic field.
-The ordered nature of the magnetic field on large scales creates a lense that allows particles of one sign to free stream into the center of the solar system whilst particles off the opposite sign travel out.
-This effect rises with energy.
-It naturally occurs in the correct energy range for the correct sign of particle to account for the observed positron excess.
-Though our model of the solar system magnetic field is rough, we can already make two clear predictions.
-Firstly, the PAMELA result will disappear when we go through solar maximum (with a suitable delay to account for the time it takes the conditions at the sun to propagate out through the solar system).
-Secondly, we predict that there will be fluctuations in the observed excess that correlate (again with a delay) to the tilt angle of the heliospheric current sheet.
+The ordered nature of the magnetic field on large scales creates a lens that allows particles of one sign to propagate into the centre of the solar system whilst particles of the opposite sign travel out.
+This effect rises with energy and has the correct sign for the configuration of the magnetic field during PAMELAÕs data taking.
+It naturally occurs in the correct energy range to account for the observed positron excess.

+Though our model of the heliospheric magnetic field is rough, we can already make three clear predictions.
+Firstly, we predict that an increase in the tilt angle of the solar magnetic field will result in an energy dependent decrease in the positron excess.
+Secondly, in a period of solar maximum the lack of any large scale ordered magnetic field will cause the positron excess to disappear.
+This suppression will be delayed by about a year as the increased activity at the sun propagates out to the edges of the heliosphere.
+Finally, in the following solar minimum with the opposite magnetic field orientation we predict an electron excess as the electrons are focused by the magnetic lens and the positrons are repelled.
+These signals will be tested by AMS within its first months of running.